WetSuiteLeiden/command-line-tools/README.md

 # command-line-tools
-A set of tools that have found some purepose over the span of this project
+A disparate set of command line tools that have found some purepose over the span of this project.